-Only administrators have the right to manage the cryptographic keys, the other users are disallowed to do this.
+Only administrators have the right to delete, generate, import the cryptographic keys, the other users are disallowed to do this.

 7.4.5 FMT_SMF.1 Specification of Management Functions

 The TOE provides all the capabilities necessary to securely manage the TOE.
 The administrative user can connect to the TOE using the CLI to perform these functions via SSH encrypted session.